tarantool/doc/doc/concepts/configuration/configuration_persistence.rst

 ..
 NOTE::

-    The garbage collector called by the checkpoint daemon, is distinct from the `Lua garbage collector <https://www.lua.org/manual/5.1/manual.html#2.10>`_ which is for Lua objects, and distinct from the Tarantool garbage collector that specializes in :ref:`handling shard buckets <vshard-gc>`.
+    The garbage collector called by the checkpoint daemon is distinct from the `Lua garbage collector <https://www.lua.org/manual/5.1/manual.html#2.10>`_ which is for Lua objects, and distinct from the Tarantool garbage collector that specializes in :ref:`handling shard buckets <vshard-gc>`.

 This garbage collector is called as follows: